LaurentLabine/fcc-frontend-25-5-clock/README.md

 # freeCodeCamp Front End Development Libraries Projects - Project 5 - Build a 25 + 5 Clock

-Checkout the project here : https://laurentlabine.github.io/fcc-javascript-calculator/
+See the result here: https://laurentlabine.github.io/fcc-javascript-calculator/

-## What is this

 I built this project as part of freeCodeCamp's curriculum to learn and practice Responsive Web Design.

-## What Technologies have been used?
+## Technologies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)